StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-frames deep, where every frame is generated, then waits in the pipeline, and then is displayed fifty frames later, would not improve performance or efficiency, but would cause an unacceptable delay between a player action and seeing the results of that action on the screen.
+frames deep, where every frame is generated, then waits in the pipeline, and then is displayed fifty frames later, would not improve performance or efficiency, but would cause an unacceptable delay between a player performing an action and seeing the results of that action on the screen.
 It is beneficial for the video game to work on preparing the next frame while the previous frame is being displayed, but it is not beneficial for the video game to get multiple